Natural Heritage Program Publications

-A classification of North Carolina natural communities has been developed that describes more than 340 habitat types ranging from the grassy balds in the mountains to the maritime forests of the barrier islands.
+More than 340 natural community types ranging from the grassy balds in the mountains to the maritime forests of the barrier islands have been described in North Carolina.
 The Natural Heritage Program documents the best examples of these natural communities throughout the state, with site reports, element occurrence records, and GIS-based maps.

 These natural communities are described in "Guide to the Classification of the Natural Communities of North Carolina (Fourth Approximation)" (Schafale 2012).
 Until complete descriptions of natural communities are available in the Fourth Approximation, the older, but full descriptions from the Third Approximation may be useful.